bml-research/Labcourses/nucleic_acid_isolation/nucleic_acid_isolation.md

 ## Learning outcomes
 - Pipetting in μl ranges
-- Learning the principle of DNA or RNA isolation
+- Learning the principle of plasmid DNA isolation
-- Quantification of DNA or RNA using the nanodrop
+- Quantification of DNA using the nanodrop

 ## Preparation